nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 ### _How do I use DS4's TouchPad button?_

-Because DS4Windows does not support mapping a button combination to anything TouchPad related right now, you'll need to remap a button to it:
+You need to have a profile with `DS4` emulation and remap an existing button to the TouchPad:

 - Duplicate your DS4 profile, choose a different name to it
 - Edit the new profile